whoamindx/binding-only-html/README.md

 Do you think you need a 1 TB framework to do a simple binding?
 Keep reading and I'll show you how to do this with just two lines of HTML.
 THAT SAME, 2 LINES OF FUCKING HTML.

-First, see a comparison with the famous jQuery and AngularJS:
+First, see a comparison with the famous jQuery(or John Query for the most intimate) and AngularJS:

 ## With jQuery